ACCESS-NRI/access-om3-configs/documentation/docs/pages/inputs/Grids.md

 This creates a MOM supergrid with `nx = 720` and `ny = 648`, corresponding to a 360 x 324 grid.
 The grid uses a tripolar projection, spherical geometry, a logically rectangular conformal discretization, and `small_circle` x-direction arcs.
 The `--center c_cell` option places the C-grid zonal points exactly on the equator, and `--rotate_poly` calculates polar polygon areas using rotated copies away from the pole.

+!!! info
+    A precomplied version of `make_hgrid` is available in `model-tools/fre-nctools` module.
+To load this module:

 However refer to the metadata of the latest `ocean_hgrid.nc` to find the latest setup.

 Secondly, an _ESMF Mesh_ file is [derived](https://github.com/COSIMA/om3-scripts/blob/main/mesh_generation/generate_mesh.py) from the MOM supergrid.